neurobin/JLIVECD/README.md

 The name and identity elements of a distro are trademarked and copyrighted.
 Unless you have approval from appropriate authorization you can't use those (identity elements and name).

-# What this is about:
+# Description:

 This is a simple command line tool to customize live cd/dvd of Debian, Ubuntu family, Linux Mint and some of their derivatives.
 It is developed with the help of the documentation found on: https://help.ubuntu.com/community/LiveCDCustomization and intended primarily for personal use.
-This is released under GPL v2 lincense and redistrubtion is free and open complying to the licensing terms of GPL v2 license.

-N.B: You need to modify the iso images on your own.
-It only renders an environment for modification and finally creates the modified iso image.
+It gives you a chroot environment for modification and creates the modified iso image.
+You need to do all the customizations on your own, JLIVECD itself does not do any modifications.

 <mark>Please read through the <a href="#additional-info">Additional info</a> section before you start with a Ubuntu or Linux Mint ISO for the first time.</mark>